 About the Author

-Spencer is currently pursuing a doctorate in philosophy at University of Colorado at Boulder.
+Spencer Case has a Ph.D. in in philosophy from the University of Colorado at Boulder.
 Previously, he served as a public affairs specialist for the U.S. Army in both the Iraq and Afghanistan wars.
 He also spent nine months in Egypt as a Fulbright Student Grant recipient to study Islamic philosophy.
 His main interests are ethics, meta-ethics, and comparative philosophy.
 SpencerCasePhilosophy.com